 Water Pressure Reduction Valve Needs Adjustment

-When your water pressure problem affects all of the fixtures in your home, the cause could be close to the water source.
-In some homes, a device called a water pressure reduction valve is connected to the main water line near the point where it enters the house.
+Cause: When your water pressure problem affects all of the fixtures in your home, the cause could be close to the water source.
+In some homes, a device called a water pressure reduction valve is connected to the main water line near where it enters the house.

 Broken or Obstructed Pipe